lsds/KungFu/CONTRIBUTING.md

 * kungfu-base: a C library that will be used by Golang via CGO internally
 * kungfu-comm: a C library implemented in Golang
 * kungfu: the public C/C++ library based on kungfu-comm

+### Concepts

+* PeerSpec: PeerSpec is the metadata that describes a single worker, it tells the runner how to start the worker and also tells all peers how to find each other.

+* ClusterSpec: ClusterSpec is the list of **PeerSpec** from all peers in the cluster.
+It is a common constant shared among all peers in the cluster.

+* ProcSpec: ProcSpec is the the pair of (**ClusterSpec**, **SelfRank**).

+* HostSpec: HostSpec is the metadata that describes a host machine.

+* Graph: A directed graph, which may contain self loops.
+The vertices are numbered from 0 to n - 1.